wurmlab/rubyscholar/README.md

 # How to use:

+### As a ruby script:
 1. Configure "config.yml"
    If you want DOI retreival to work (including Altmetrics), you need to be registered at crossref (its free).
-2. Run `ruby bin/scrape.rb > mypublications.html`
+2. Run `ruby bin/scrape.rb`
+3. A scholar.html file is created with your publications from google scholar.
-3. Thats it.
+4. Thats it.

 # Potential for improvement: